-On the School website is a copy of 'Information for candidates' produced by the regulatory body; this gives general guidelines for conduct, which must be observed.
-Copies of the JCQ Notices are on the school website under For Parents and Carers, Examinations tab.
+On the School website and here is a copy of 'Information for candidates documents - JCQ Joint Council for Qualifications' produced by the regulatory body; this gives general guidelines for conduct, which must be observed.
+Copies of JCQ Notices are on the school website under For Parents and Carers, Examinations tab.